Entertainment by the name of Iwami Kagura

 Shimane prefecture has a small population but a vast area (it takes about four hours to go from one end of the prefecture to the other by train), so in the olden days, the eastern part of the prefecture was called “Izumo” and the western part “Iwami.
 The Izumo Taisha Shrine, a prominent tourist attraction, and Matsue, the prefectural government, are located in the “Izumo region” to the east.
 As a result, the distribution of the species tends to stay in the Izumo region.
 In other words, it is no exaggeration to say that the Iwami region is the least populated place in Japan.
 However, there is actually the hottest Kagura in Japan here.
 Compared to its small population, there are more than 100 kagura groups, and they are always active.
 As proof of this, people upload countless videos of Kagura on Youtube, and even DVDs of Kagura are available for sale.
 This is unthinkable in other regions.
 Even if you hold a Kagura performance in Tokyo, only a dozen or so people gather at most.
 It is not unusual to have only two or three people at the worst.
 What is this all about?
 From the video, it looks incredibly interesting.
 I’ll have to give this a try.
 So this time, I would like to send you a report on how I thoroughly enjoyed this Iwami Kagura.

 This time, I will introduce an overnight festival held a short distance from Masuda.
 It’s called the Kominato 古湊 Summer Festival.
 I waited at Matsue Station around noon, and a train came right away.
 Iwami Kagura wrapping train.
 Two cars.
 From here, I headed west for about four hours.
 I arrived at my destination, Masuda, a little after five in the evening.
-Masuda is the hometown of the famous painter “Sesshu 雪舟”, an artist who nobody in Japan knows, so there were banners saying so.
-However, If you have just landed at Hamada Station, the center of the Iwami region, you could immerse yourself more in the world of Iwami Kagura.
-Iwami Kagura already fills the entire station and town.
+Masuda is the home town of one of Japan’s most famous painters, so that could have been emphasized.
+But the train is decorated with kagura.
+This alone shows how important kagura is in this area.

 a frog and a vending machine